 We'll dive deeper into the best report automation tools in the next section.

-Here’s a rundown of the best report automation tools on the market:
+Here's a rundown of the best report automation tools on the market in 2026, reflecting the latest platform capabilities, pricing models, and suitability for different team sizes and use cases:

-Best overall: Improvado.
+Best overall for enterprise: Improvado.
 A marketing analytics platform that automates all aspects of marketing reporting.
 Integrates with 500+ marketing and sales platforms.
-Works best for large marketing agencies and brands.
+Works best for large marketing agencies and brands requiring governance, compliance, and high-volume data handling.

 Best solution for small businesses: Supermetrics.
 The best tool in terms of value-cost ratio for small companies.
 Around 100 supported marketing platforms.
-Focuses mainly on data extraction and doesn’t provide data cleaning or transformation features.
+Focuses mainly on data extraction to Google Sheets, Excel, and Looker Studio.
+Best for agencies and SMBs needing recurring raw data pulls without complex transformation.

 #1.
 Improvado